Consumer Products and Smog

 The average cost of reducing pollution from consumer products is comparable to other VOC regulations-about 25 to 85 cents for every pound of VOC emissions prevented.
 California's consumer product regulations give manufacturers the flexibility to find the most cost-effective approach.

-set allowable VOC content for a product category.
-Companies can choose how to modify their product formulas to
+Performance Standards set allowable VOC content for a product category.
+Companies can choose how to modify their product formulas to reduce VOC content.

 Innovative Products Provision allows manufacturers to exceed performance standard VOC limits if they can demonstrate alternative ways of lowering emissions.
 For instance, increasing the amount of "active ingredients" and changing the dispenser can lower the amount of VOC emitted per application.